United's Ibrahimovic strikes twice to win League Cup

 With drizzle falling on the lush Wembley turf the game ebbed and flowed as both sides sensed victory.

-Lingard wasted a glorious chance to put United back in front, blazing over from close range shortly before being replaced by Marcus Rashford.
+Lingard wasted a glorious chance to put United back in front, blazing over from close range, but when Ibrahimovic was presented with an even clearer opportunity he did not miss.

-With extra time looming, Ibrahimovic, who had drifted out of the game, burst back into life to win the trophy for United.

-As the ball was played in from the right by Herrera, the Swede found himself unmarked and thumped a header past Forster to send United's fans into raptures.
+"It was unfair on Southampton, they deserved extra time," Mourinho said.
+"They gave us a beautiful final."

 (Reporting by Martyn Herman; Editing by Ken Ferris)